Drekkg/coldroom_capacity_calculator/README.md

    [y] or [n]
 6. The program then prints out the required capacity in Kilowatts and stores all the relevant information in the users spreadsheet.
-7. All the users projects are the printed on the screen.
+7. All the users projects are then printed on the screen.
-8. The user is then prompted to either create another project or go back and quit the program.
+8. The user is prompted to either create another project or go back and quit the program.

 ## Features